matthias-reis/carda-gatsby/content/wordpress/articles/2018-01---radio-rock-revolution.md

 genießen: [Hier geht's lang!](https://www.radioparadise.com/rp_2.php?#) Come to the dark side!
 We have cookies!

-Special thanks to <em>Radio Paradise</em> - Thank you guys!
+Special thanks to _Radio Paradise_  - Thank you guys!
 You are the greatest!
 Keep on keeping music alive!
 Rock on!
 Greetings from Hamburg!

-<strong>Grafik und Bilder / Pictures &amp; graphic:</strong> Radio Paradise
+**Grafik und Bilder / Pictures &amp; graphic:** Radio Paradise